IreshaRana/Student-performance-analysis/README.md

   - I also did some backward engineering so that the nature of the dataset is also similar to the original one (so that I gain similar insights).

 ## Analysis
+The key metrices checked in the analysis:
+- Assessment scores distribution
+- Session duration over final scores
+- Enrolment status vs. final scores
+- Program code vs. grades

 Code:
 Technologies used:

 ## Conclusions and Recommendations
-Key metrices:
+- Set metrices for next semester and monitor the progress
-- Final grades
+-
-S

 ### Next steps
-- Compare results of semester 1 with semester 2 and see if the metrices have been achieved.
+- Compare results of semester 1 with semester 2 and see if the target metrices have been achieved.
 - Include Student Satisfaction index in the analysis and develop a model to identify factors influecing the SSI.